 History of the Group

-The Kinepolis Group has its roots in the 1960s, when the late Albert Bert and his sister-in-law Rose Claeys-Vereecke added a second screen to the Majestic cinema in Harelbeke, making it the first multiplex in Belgium.
-In 1988 the two families introduced another innovation, the world’s first megaplex, the 25-screen Kinepolis Brussels.
+Kinepolis Group has its roots in the 1960s, when Albert Bert added a second screen to the Majestic cinema in Harelbeke.
+In 1988 the families Bert and Claeys introduced the world’s first megaplex, the 25-screen Kinepolis Brussels.

 In 1997 the Bert group and the Claeys group merged to Kinepolis Group, a strong company with a single vision and a wealth of experience in the cinema industry.

-Through flotation on the stock exchange in 1998 and international expansion beginning in the second half of the 1990s Kinepolis Group became one of Europe’s leading cinema operators, driven by the same instinct to innovate and put customers first that the founders showed in the early days.
-In terms of technology, this led to the digitalization of cinema and the development of 3D cinema.
-In terms of content, the program was revamped to include an alternative mix of sports, cultural and social events alongside the traditional movie fare.
+Kinepolis Group was first listed on the stock exchange in 1998 and with the international expansion beginning in the second half of the 1990s it became one of Europe’s leading cinema operators, driven by the same instinct to innovate and put customers first that the founders showed in the early days.
+In terms of technology, this led to the digitization of cinema and the development of 3D cinema.
+In terms of content, the program was further developed to include an alternative mix of sports, cultural and social events alongside the traditional movie content.